asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

+## Hands-on Exercise
-## Hands-on Exercise: Running Nextflownf-core Sarek Pipeline for Mutation Calling
+### Running Nextflow/nf-core Sarek Pipeline for Mutation Calling

-This is a hands-on exercise to run the Nextflow based nf-core Sarek pipeline for mutation calling.
+This is a hands-on exercise to run the Nextflow-based nf-core Sarek pipeline for mutation calling.
 This exercise assumes that students have access to a computational environment with Nextflow installed, as well as access to a computing cluster or cloud environment for running the pipeline.

 ## Objective